The Writings of Doctor Luke

 Paul is the most prolific writer in the New Testament.
 Who is second?
 That would be Dr. Luke.

-Luke wrote an account of Jesus’ life (called “The Gospel According to Luke,” or simply “Luke”) and also chronicled the activities of the early church (called “The Acts of the Apostles” or just “Acts”).
-These two accounts encompass over 25% of the New Testament and give us valuable historical information about Jesus and his followers, providing a powerful and compelling two-book combination.
+Luke wrote an account of Jesus’s life (called “The Gospel According to Luke,” or simply “Luke”) and also chronicled the activities of the early church (called “The Acts of the Apostles” or just “Acts”).
+These two accounts encompass over 25 percent of the New Testament and give us valuable historical information about Jesus and his followers, providing a powerful and compelling two-book combination.

 Luke was a doctor and the only non-Jewish writer in the New Testament.
 As such, his words are that of an outsider and may more readily connect with those on the “outside.”
 Luke wrote with simple, yet compelling language.
 As a trained professional, Luke was a keen observer and provides many details and facts that are not included in the other three historical accounts of Jesus.

 The book of Acts looks at Jesus’s followers and their efforts to continue on without him.
 They wait in Jerusalem for the Holy Spirit, who Jesus promised to send to them for guidance, direction, and counsel.
 Many people look to Acts for a model for how the church should function.
 Noteworthy in Acts is the frequent mention Holy Spirit.
 With about 100 references, Acts provides a close and personal insight into the function and mystery of the Holy Spirit.